 - Manipulate object/graphic elements and create and modify solids and parametric objects.

 - Create photorealistic presentations by rendering a model or scene and by creating lights, materials, and background scenes.

 WHAT ARE THE BENEFITS OF THIS MODULE?

-- Provides a comprehensive introduction to core 3D CAD skills
+- Provides a comprehensive introduction to core 3D Design skills

 - Supports important skills required in engineering and product design

-- Certifies best practice in 3D CAD software use
+- Certifies best practice in 3D Design software use

 ICDL Asia provides sample tests to enable potential candidates and employers to understand ICDL 3D Design in more depth and prepare for testing.